Tennis-U.S. Open day eight

 Swiss 11th seed Belinda Bencic overcame a tough first-set tiebreak to beat seventh seed Iga Swiatek 7-6(12) 6-3 to progress to the quarter-finals.

-Olympic champion and 11th seed Belinda Bencic began her fourth-round match against Polish seventh seed Iga Swiatek on Louis Armstrong Stadium.

-Fourth seed Alexander Zverev of Germany takes on Italian Jannik Sinner later in the first match on Arthur Ashe Stadium.

-(Compiled by Dhruv Munjal and Anuron Kumar Mitra in Bengaluru, editing by Ed Osmond and Himani Sarkar)
+(Compiled by Dhruv Munjal, Anuron Kumar Mitra and Hritika Sharma in Bengaluru, editing by Ed Osmond and Himani Sarkar and Christian Radnedge)

 (c) Copyright Thomson Reuters 2021.
 Click For Restrictions -